- Education and Science»

 - s61(1) emphasises that a contract of sale includes an immediate sale, but also an agreement to sell at a future date.

-- Thus there is a distinction made here between the outright transfer of property in goods after payment and specifying a future date (or condition) for transfer of property to occur.
+- Thus there is a distinction made here between the outright transfer of property in goods after payment and specifying a future date for transfer of property to occur.

 7. Significance of Sale vs Agreement to Sell: Remedies